NellyBarret/GithubLanguagesAnalysis/README.md

 * 01/16/2020
     * integration of the teachers' suggestions in our project

+## Our inspiration

+* [This paper](https://web.cs.ucdavis.edu/~filkov/papers/lang_github.pdf) established a comparison between 17 programming languages in order to order them by a score.
+This score is based on the number of projects that used the language, the number of authors, the number of commits and some others indicators.
+* And our minds to think about a great project for our data visualization course !

 ## Contributors

 [Nelly Barret](nelly.barret@etu.univ-lyon1.fr) ([website](http://www.nellybarret.fr/)) – [Jonathan Cabezas](jonathan.cabezas@etu.univ-lyon1.fr) - [Luc Gombert](luc.gombert@etu.univ-lyon1.fr) - [Juliette Reisser](juliette.reisser@etu.univ-lyon1.fr)